OlehDutchenko/node-w3c-validator/README.md

 ## Attention

-> You need install Java for working with `node-w3c-validator`
+> You need to install the "Java" for working with `node-w3c-validator`
-> Visit https://java.com for download Java if you not have it
+> Visit https://java.com for downloading the "Java" if you not have it

 ---